-To steer the rudder the following equipment is installed (see page 107):
+To steer the rudder the following equipment is installed (see page 110):

-- a steering pedestal in the cockpit, complete with a stainless steel steering wheel with a diameter of 1700 mm, a compass with binnacle, a stainless steel pipe protection and a pinion with its chain; - a handle with a knurled knob to block the steering wheel; - two pulleys, located in the middle, just ahead of the aft cabin-peak separating bulkhead, properly positioned for the right steering pedestal-rudder quadrant connection; - 500 mm radius circular quadrant, fixed to the rudder shaft, where the two flexible stainless steel cables of the steering system end and are fixed through an adjustable turnbuckle.
-The quadrant is located in the aft peak; - suitable limit devices to limit the wheel rotation.
+- two steering wheel pedestals in the cockpit, each one complete with a stainless steel steering wheel with a diameter of 1700 mm, a compass with binnacle, a stainless steel pipe protection and a pinion with its chain; - a handle with a knurled knob to block the steering wheel, mounted only on the port steering wheel; - four pulleys, located in the aft peak, properly positioned for the right steering pedestalrudder quadrant connection; - 400 mm radius quadrant, fixed to the rudder shaft, where the two flexible stainless steel cables of the steering system end and are fixed through an adjustable turnbuckle.
+The quadrant is located in the aft peak. - The limit devices to limit the wheel rotation are located in the quadrant, in the aft peak.